Camille Cerf: Miss France 2015

 Miss Nord-Pas-de-Calais 2014 title winner, Camille was crowned Miss France 2015 at the grand finale of the 68th edition of Miss France beauty pageant at the Zenith in Orléans on Grand coronation night of 6 December 2014.
 This is the first time that Miss France is from Nord-Pas-de-Calais.

 Miss Universe 2014

 In January 2015, Camille represented France at the Miss Universe 2014 contest in Doral, Miami, Florida, United States, and she placed in the Top 15.
 She was appointed as Miss Universe France 2014 since the election was held on 25 January 2015, after the end of Miss France 2014's reign who participated to Miss World 2014 in December 2014.

 Personal life

-In 2014, when he was elected, Camille Cerf was in a relationship with Maxime Bera.
-From 2018 to the end of December 2020, she is in a relationship with physiotherapist Cyrille Roty.
+In 2014, when she was elected, Camille Cerf was in a relationship with Maxime Bera.
+From 2018 to the end of December 2020, she was in a relationship with physiotherapist Cyrille Roty.
 She is now in a relationship with Théo Fleury.
+In April 2023, Cerf announced that she was pregnant with her first child.
+She later gave birth to a son in August 2023.